MEsterel/MMaster-Command-Prompt/README.md

 # MMaster Command Prompt
 A command prompt that expands through simple C# files (*.cs) compiled on startup.

-This allows the development of little ideas on the go by creating simple scripts thanks to lite editors (VS Code for instance).
+This allows the **development of little ideas on the go** by creating simple scripts thanks to lite editors (VS Code for instance).

 ## Adaptative

-The MMaster command prompt is a terminal that **compiles your *.cs files just-in-time**, so you can develop little tools to be called with "commands" when needed.
+The MMaster command prompt is a terminal that **compiles your \*.cs files just-in-time**, so you can develop little tools to be called with "commands" when needed.
 This makes MMaster a terminal with endless possibilites.

 ## Easy to use

-Building a command for the MMaster command prompt is **so easy** that it almost won't change your dev habits: just add the *MMasterLibrary* attribute on top of the class containing your commands which are actually *static void* methods with the *MMasterCommand* attribute.
+Building a command for the MMaster command prompt is so easy that it almost **won't change your dev habits**: just add the *MMasterLibrary* attribute on top of the class containing your commands which are actually *static void* methods with the *MMasterCommand* attribute.

 ## Pre-built command line tools